klu1211/pytorch-toolbox/README.md

 #### Rough outline of problem/solution

-In this competition we need to classify protein images from microscope scans, this main issue in this competition is huge class imbalance in the dataset.
+In this competition we need to classify protein images from microscope scans.
+The main issue is the large imbalance in the classes, below I will roughly describe the solution outline:

+Data: Official Kaggle Data, and external data from HPAv18 Data Preprocessing: Use phash to get rid of duplicate images, as microscope scans are made up of a stack of slices, and if the slices are close they will look very similar.
+This will give a big disparity between the validation set performance, and real world performance
+Validation split: Since this is multi-class classification, we have to do iterative splitting to make sure that our validation set is representative of the test set
-Data: Official Kaggle Data, and external data from HPAv18 Data Preprocessing: Using phash to get rid of duplicate images Data Augmentation: Random crop to (512, 512), and random flip, rotate90, random brightness, and elastic transforms Loss function: Lovasz loss (experimentally I get better results than Macro Soft F1), and Focal Loss (to deal with class imbalance)
+Data Augmentation: Random crop to (512, 512), and random flip, rotate90, random brightness, and elastic transforms, the random crops were very helpful in decreasing the network overfitting
+Loss function: Lovasz loss (experimentally I get better results than Macro Soft F1), and Focal Loss (to deal with class imbalance)
 Model: Squeeze Excitation ResNeXt50 model
+Training: Used a one schedule cycle with LR of 4e-8, this was found experimentally via `lr_find`, an example of this can be seen in `notebook/learning_rate_finder.ipynb`
-Prediction: 5 Crop TTA with max probs to deal with
+Prediction: 5 Crop TTA (top left, top right, bottom left, bottom right, and center) with max probs to deal with the fact that some proteins only appear once in the image.
+By taking the maximum probability, instead of the average we will be able to capture this information.

 Training a
 #### If you want to do a full training run from scratch: